malonzo47/pynita_GUI/README.md

 ## Old Instructions

-### Note -  Windows users, use only if above instructions did not work
+### Note -  Windows users, use these only if above instructions did not work

 ## Python Installation: Windows/Mac/Linux